Datavault-UK/automate-dv-docs/docs/macros.md

 #### Hashdiff Aliasing

-If you have multiple satellites using a single stage as its data source, then you will need to use [hashdiff aliasing](best_practices.md#hashdiff-aliasing)
+If you have multiple Satellites using a single stage as its data source, then you will need to use [hashdiff aliasing](best_practices.md#hashdiff-aliasing)

 ___